 A currency system in which a company uses only one home currency.
+This home currency is also the reference currency.
+This currency system is especially for use for companies that operate in a single country.

 See: standard currency system

 site